 Confidence is a Huge Advantage of Martial Arts

 There’s probably an area of your life that you already feel confident in, like your performance at your job or your ability to be a supportive friend.
 You might already feel confident in your body and even work out regularly.
 But do you feel confident in your ability to protect yourself?
 If you absolutely had to, would you know how to defend yourself against an attacker?
 Would you know how to protect the people you love?

 Self-Respect: A Little-Known Benefit

-These questions are not fun, but you know what’s less fun- not knowing self-defense in an emergency and wishing you did!
-Learning self-defense to keep yourself and the people you love safe is so important.
+These questions are not fun, but you know what’s less fun- not knowing self-defence in an emergency and wishing you did!
+Learning self-defence to keep yourself and the people you love safe is so important.